 At the dawn of the twenty-first century, American Removal finds yet more life-blood: a global war on Muslims as “terrorists,” “extremists,” and once again “radicals.”

 A generation later, American Removal relishes in “good people on both sides,” “shit-hole countries,” and “stand back and stand by.”

 But when you ask about a million bodies burned by drones in the Global South since 2001,

 Or when you ask about civil uniforms shooting down Black men, women and children,

-When you ask about the forced sterilization of incarcerated Latina women in private prisons,
+When you ask about the forced sterilization of incarcerated Brown women in private prisons,

 Or when you ask about the gentrification of our neighborhoods, a city’s homeless “clean-ups” as new police patrol new hotels around the corners,